|

 top Iranian footballer in the 1980s and who by 1998 was the highly successful

-coach of Tehran's Persepolis football club.
-Meeting one
+football club.
+Meeting one of his

-of his friends in the street, Shahla asked the person to pass on her phone
+friends in the street, Shahla asked the person to pass on her phone number to Nasser.
+The friend forgot to pass on the number and it

-actually did so.
-According to Shahla’s
+pocket that he actually did so.

-testimony at trial, Nasser rang her the evening on which he finally received the message.
-They
+rang her the evening on which he finally received the message.
+They arranged to

-in northern Tehran which soon became their love nest.
+which soon became their love nest.
+The

-punishable by stoning to death.
+by stoning to death.
 The

 tradition of temporary marriage, (sigheh in Farsi)